uhkniazi/CGraphClust/README.md

 the bipartite, correlated and projected graphs similar to the original objects, however the final graph (intersected graph), community object, labels and hclust object are different due to removing smaller communities.

+# getClusterMapping
+returns a data.frame with mapping type 1 vertex names to corresponding type 2 vertex name that has been used to assign cluster name.

 # plot.heatmap
 plots an annotated heatmap using the NMF library.
 Requires the object CGraphClust, count matrix with type 1 vertices in the rows and type 2 vertices in the columns and a default cutoff expression values (-3, 3) - all values below or above these cutoffs are thredholded to this value as the extreme values affect the heatmap colouring.
 The heatmap matrix is scaled by sd and centered to a zero mean along the rows (type 1 vertex) before plotting.

+# plot.heatmap.mean
+similar to plot heatmap but will plot the mean profile of type 1 vertices in each cluster.